If you have any queries relating to any of this information, please get in touch.

 The full rules of the scheme and guidance on how to apply is available on the Bank of England website.

-On 5th November Chancellor Rishi Sunak announced that the extended furlough scheme, which was due to run from 1 November to December 2020, will now be extended further until 31 March 2021.
+On 17th December Chancellor Rishi Sunak announced that the extended furlough scheme, has been extended further until the end of April 2021.

 Following the extension of the Coronavirus Job Retention Scheme (CJRS), to 31 March 2021, the launch of the Job Retention Bonus has been postponed.